paavininanda/language-translation/GSoC2017-PLT-DevelopmentUpdate.md

 19. [x] Empty string will not be taken as Site name.
 Hence, if you just click "Create Site" without entering anything in the name field, no site will be created  and the form will show an error message.

-20. [x] All sites under a country(installation) can be seen under "Posts" tab.
+20. [x] All sites under a country(installation) can be seen under "Countries" tab.
 Click "Show" for a particular country(installation) to see all contact information of country(installation) and number of sites in it.

 21. [x] CAREFUL! : If a particular site is deleted, all the volunteer names under that site are automatically deleted.